 We’ll come to that later, but in hardware terms the Ateca adopts the established MQB characteristics.

-There is a choice of two petrol engines (the three-cylinder 1.0-litre and four-cylinder 1.4-litre TSIs) and two diesel lumps (the 1.6 TDI tested and the 2.0 TDI, available in both 148bhp and 187bhp configurations).
-Most drive the front wheels exclusively, although both the larger oil-burners come with the option of a Haldex clutch-based four-wheel drive system, with those models also benefiting from the more sophisticated multi-link rear suspension already tested in the Tiguan.
+There is a choice of three petrol engines (the three-cylinder 1.0-litre, a four-cylinder 1.4-litre TSIs, and a 187bhp 2.0-litre TSI) and two diesel lumps (the 1.6 TDI tested and the 2.0 TDI, available in both 148bhp and 187bhp configurations).
+Most drive the front wheels exclusively, although both the larger engines come with the option of a Haldex clutch-based four-wheel drive system, with those models also benefiting from the more sophisticated multi-link rear suspension already tested in the Tiguan.

 Without a driven rear axle, all other Atecas make do with a cheaper torsion beam at the back.